Can We See Heaven in the Face of Black Men?

 A Safe Place to Talk About Race

-Monday at 1 PM Pacific Time on VoiceAmerica Variety Channel
+Archives Available on VoiceAmerica Variety Channel

 Everyday, racial tensions grow.
 More people want a life free from hate and disparities in education, healthcare, criminal justice, etc., but don’t know how to sort it out or where to go.
 We bring experts and notables to engage with you on real life and living in this journey.
 Learn insights and information you can use to help relieve the pain, shame, anxiety, pressure, and hear some of the best thoughts and views available today.
 We create a safe and loving environment to help heal the human heart from racial conditioning.
 It starts with our belief in the Oneness of Humankind.
 We erroneously learned our way into racism, and we will intentionally learn our way out.
 We believe it!
 All races and cultures have work to do.
 Be one of millions that strive for a world where OUR Human Family can LIVE the Oneness of Humankind, and are free from racial conditioning.
-A Safe Place to Talk about Race airs live Mondays at 1 PM Pacific Time and 4 PM Eastern Time on the VoiceAmerica Variety Channel.

 Sharon E. Davis

 Sharon is a founding member of the Institute for Healing of Racism in 1987.
 She has conducted International Dialogue Racism sessions in Mmabato, South Africa, and facilitated a Public Seminar on Cultural and Tribal Unity in Gabaronne, Botswana, and conflict resolution in China.
 She was interviewed by McNeil/Lehrer Newshour for the “Healing Racism in America” segment.